 Consequently, a greater level of care is required to avoid fatal errors like power starved components or shorts (which I am sure keep many up at night).

-At the board design level, the set of nets that distribute power constitutes a ‘power network’.
+At the PCB board design level, the set of nets that distribute power constitutes a ‘power network’.
 Similarly, the set of nets that collect current to ground constitutes another ‘power network’.

 Within each of these power networks, a unique point connects to external power resources (either a power source that provides power, or a connection to ground).
 The net that is connected to this point is truly a power net.

-Also within each of these power networks, a number of parts (current limiting resistors, net-ties, fuses, etc.) are ‘see-through’ components that, from the point of view of the whole network, are only a connection (though a connection that bears certain required characteristics) joining one net to another .
+Also within each of these power networks, a number of (current limiting resistors, net-ties, fuses, etc.) are ‘see-through’ components that, from the point of view of the whole network, are only a connection (though a connection that bears certain required characteristics) joining one net to another .

 The following is an abstract representation of such power-network at the board level.

-In the drawing above, the nets drawn in red, and the nets within the red box constitute a whole power network.
+In the drawing above, the trace nets were drawn in red, and the nets within the red box constitute a whole power network.
 Within this network, a power net directive identifies the net ‘Main PWR’ as the unique net through which power is actually delivered.

 In the schematics of PCB projects, a new directive will be available, called ‘Power net directive’.
 When placed on a given net, it will identify it as the unique net (within a power network) that connects to external power resources.